Statusnone420/PR-Dashboard/PLAN.md

 - Timeline events can be noisy or incomplete.
 - Repo-aware label quality from a small sample is heuristic.
 - UI can become too dense if every enrichment detail is shown.
+- Phase 4 is intentionally the highest-risk phase.
+Split internally and stop early if it begins to sprawl.

 ## Stop Condition